-We started working with a new client this week – a private sector company with nine employees.
+We started working with a new client this week – a private-sector company with 9 employees.

-They had an employee that’d been there a year who just wasn’t performing despite being spoken to, offered training and so on and so forth.
+They had an employee who had been there a year and just wasn’t performing despite being spoken to, offered training and so on and so forth.

 We asked the critical questions, checked that the employee had no protected characteristics, and then let them know they could dismiss them.